AndersDeath/diary2/000-current.md

 # 11 May - Samstag  - Berlin - 597 Tag der Einwanderung - Hot Sunny

 We finally visited two central libraried in under den linded area.
 Those places are so cool from architecture perspective and in general.
 My dream comes true.
 In the future I am going to visit the place again ang again for obtaining some silance get inspiration, concentrate on my writing things and so.
 This week is my last chilling one.
 I need to focus on my future role that will be started on 1st of june.
+It's really important to be prepared.